🎉 Quiz Night & Charity Auction – Supporting Arts Uplift! 🎨

 The chance to connect with fellow book lovers

-Deep dive into themes of history, resilience, and human connection
+Deep dive into themes of brotherhood, love

 Your participation helps fund Arts Uplift’s creative arts programmes